 What’s more?
 Foldable smartphones can impact the multi-window app development process in myriad ways, such as:

 - Quality Expectations.
-With multiple orientations, aspect ratios, users will expect top-notch and glitch-free usage.
+With multiple orientations and aspect ratios, users will expect top-notch and glitch-free usage.
 So, developers will need to match up to the quality expectations and deliver compelling digital products.

 - More Test Cases.
 Developers will also need to work around more test cases considering the number of foldable phones that hit the smartphone market.
 Plus, they will need to consider the complications that come attached with a multi-window app configuration.